Start your zero waste journey with our help

 Compost tumblers are very useful for people who have gardens and can therefore reap the benefits of nutrient-rich compost to be used for plants and herbs.

-For those of us living in apartments, an urban composter is a great alternative, and you can simply drop your scraps to a local community garden (see if your council is working with Compost Revolution for a discount).
+For those of us living in apartments, an urban composter is a great alternative, and you can simply drop your scraps to a local community garden (see if your council is working with Compost Revolution.
 No community garden?
 Try the Breville Food Cycler or a local program such as Positive Waste.
 (For businesses or schools, you can also have your food waste collected from a range of companies).